 ARTIS seeks to address primarily the training requirements of doctoral students, postdoctoral and early career researchers, as well as both junior and experienced teaching staff who wish to develop or refresh their research skills.

-ARTIS events are not conferences.
+These collaborative events are not conferences.
 They are focused, research training events that follow a flexible but explicit structure.
 A research-oriented theme must be declared and used as the basis for building theoretical and methodological training into the design of the event.

-ARTIS training events are not intended for large audiences.
+Collaborative ARTIS events are not intended for large audiences.
 Average attendance for most sessions (with the exception of sessions open to the public or to the host institution’s postgraduate student body) ranges between 25 and 50 maximum.

 - One or more presentations on the theoretical debates relating to the selected theme, including debates relating to the core concepts.
 For instance, for a theme such as Translation and Community, there may be a session on different conceptions of ‘community’, and one on Etienne Wenger’s theory of ‘Communities of Practice’ and its application in translation and interpreting studies.